 Our culture is hands on.
 Bertch associates have planted thousands of trees since 1977 and will continue to plant more.
 “Trees are the most powerful concentrators of carbon on Earth."

-The Bertch campus includes 10 facilities covering in excess of 750,000 sq ft of modern manufacturing space.
+The Bertch campus includes 10 facilities covering in excess of 1 million square feet of modern manufacturing space.
 Environmental responsibility has been engrained in Bertch’s corporate philosophy since it’s inception in 1977.

 It is Bertch’s goal to not just meet the ESP requirements, but exceed them.
-For example, Bertch utilizes UV finishing materials that emit no air pollution.
 That means no Volatile Organic Compounds (VOC) are released into your home from these products.
-Also, Bertch employs a Solvent Recycling Program, which allows solvents to be used over and over again as a cleaner without having to dispose of the materials.
+Also, Bertch employs a solvent recycling program, which allows solvents to be used over and over again as a cleaner without having to dispose of the materials.

 Our corporate commitment to the environment extends beyond our facility.
 All associates understand responsible stewardship and what they do on the job impacts the environment.
 Bertch uses the following specific methods, among others, for minimizing the quantity of new materials purchased and amount of waste generated.